 Now wasn’t she embarrassed!
 “Oops,” she snickered.

-“Thus, the king is your only protection.”
+She could concede.
+“Is the king your only protection?”

 “What an unholy mess,” Brìghde muttered.
 “My father is as Sheffield, only worse, because he is intelligent.”